zopefoundation/grok/doc/reference/directives.rst

     This directive can only be used on class level.

-:func:`grok.template` -- specify a template filename
+:func:`grok.template` -- specify a template name
 ====================================================

 A class level directive used to specify the template to be rendered